 A Hallmark in Homeless Movies

 The thing about "Accidental Friendship" is that there are a lot of above average performances for a TV movie.
-Kathleen Munroe as Tami, Gabriel Hogan as Kevin and Ben Vereen as Wes all shine giving their characters depth but they are all outshone by Chandra Wilson as Yvonne, who delivers a performance which outshines some big screen performances.
-There is such conviction to Wilson's performance be it her authentic characterisation of a homeless person who protects herself from friendship, too proud to accept charity.
+Kathleen Munroe as Tami, Gabriel Hogan as Kevin and Ben Vereen as Wes all shine giving their characters depth and warmth.
+But they are all outshone by Chandra Wilson as Yvonne, who delivers a performance which outshines some big screen performances.
+There is such conviction to Wilson's performance be it her authentic characterisation of a homeless person who protects herself from friendship, and is too proud to accept charity.
 But we also understand her, warm to her and feel for her during her darkest moments and trust me there are a few.

-What this all boils down to is that "Accidental Friendship" is one of those rare made for TV movies which takes something quite unoriginal but makes it brilliant thanks to good writing and brilliant performances.
+What this all boils down to is that "Accidental Friendship" is one of those rare made for TV movies which takes something familiar but makes it brilliant thanks to good writing and brilliant performances.
 It is basically a brilliant movie with a brilliant performance from Chandra Wilson and those who think TV movies suck should give this a watch.